cristianoliveira/ergo/README.md

 ## Why?

 When dealing with multiple apps locally is really annoying having to remember each port that represents each service and it gets even worse when you have microservices.
 So I wanted a simple way to give a proper local domain for each app.
 Ergos comes to solve this simple problem.

-It doesn't aim to be fancy.
-It solves this problem and nothing else.
-Do you want a web interface?
-You can either try another project or create it on top of ergo's interface.
-That's the magic of the Unix philosophy, composition. :D

 ## Installation